newCodeWriter/Travel-Agency/README.md

 # Travel Booking

-Contributed to a web application that uses a third party API that allows users to search and book flights, hotels and/or cars.
+Travel Booking is a web application that uses a third party API that allows users to search and book flights, hotels and/or cars.

 live version: https://agile-coast-19339.herokuapp.com/ <br/>
 original repository: https://github.com/hatchways/team-angelfish